A Night to Remember (1958 film): Reputation today

 According to Professor Paul Heyer, the film helped to spark the wave of disaster films that included The Poseidon Adventure (1972) and The Towering Inferno (1974).
 Heyer comments that it "still stands as the definitive cinematic telling of the story and the prototype and finest example of the disaster-film genre".
-On Rotten Tomatoes, the film has a score of 100% based on twenty-two critical reviews and a 90% value according to audience responses.
+On the review aggregator website Rotten Tomatoes, the film has a score of 100% based on 23 critical reviews and a 91% value according to audience responses.
 It is considered "the best Titanic film before Titanic (1997)", "the most accurate of all Titanic films", and "the definitive Titanic tale", especially for its social realism, reflecting, in the words of one critic, "the overwhelming historical evidence that the class rigidity of 1912, for all its defects, produced a genuine sense of behavioural obligation on the Titanic among rich and poor alike; that the greatest number of people aboard faced death or hardship with a stoic and selfless grace that the world has wondered at for most of this century".
 Film critic Barry Norman called it "more moving" than Titanic (1997).
 Andrew Collins of Empire gave the film five out of five, writing that "this is a landmark in British cinema, as good today as it's always been".
 Catherine Shoard of The Guardian gave the film four out of five, saying "A restrained, nearly austere ensemble drama that manages to intertwine a dozen different stories without tripping up on any of them, it relies on real-life survivor testimony for almost every line and incident, to immensely moving and dignified effect."
 Similarly, John Patterson praised the film for "the crispness and intelligence of its writing and direction".
 Filmink argued this was the best film Kenneth More ever starred in.

 Titanic experts Fitch, Layton and Wormstedt describe the film as a huge step forward in terms of correctness compared to previous films about the disaster.

 The film was also a masterpiece in that it did not use a fictional plot and primary characters to draw audiences in; instead, it primarily relied upon historical figures and showed them in such a way that audiences cared about what happened to them.

 Home video

-A Night to Remember was released by the Criterion Collection on DVD in May 1998.
+A Night to Remember was released by the Criterion Collection on DVD in May 1998, in the wake of the release of Titanic (1997)".
 Initial versions of the DVD omitted Lightoller finding the child to be dead and putting it in the water.
 A new DVD and a high-definition Blu-ray edition were released on 27 March 2012 to commemorate the centenary of the sinking.